 Brucellosis is an infectious disease that affects mainly animals, including goats, sheep, camels, pigs, elk, deer, cattle, and dogs and is caused by bacteria from the genus Brucella.
 Humans develop brucellosis when they come in contact with contaminated animals or animal products, most commonly from the ingestion of raw milk or cheese.
 Brucellosis is diagnosed by blood tests and by isolating the organism from blood and other body tissues.

-- fever (the most common finding, and it may be intermittent and relapsing),
+- fever (this is the most common symptom, and it may be come and go),

 - body aches,